The GoPro HERO7 Silver is the middle model in the three cameras in the new HERO7 range. Here's a detailed rundown of its video features…

-The GoPro HERO7 Silver is the middle model in the 3-camera HERO7 range.
-In terms of features and price, it falls between the flagship Black and the entry-level White.
+The GoPro HERO7 Silver is the middle model of the three cameras in the HERO7 range.
+In terms of features and price, it falls between the flagship Black model and the entry-level White model.

 That’s true too of its video features, which are less powerful than the Black, but a step up from very simple and limited options of the White.

-The short version is that Silver can shoot up to 4K, has some advanced features like in-camera electronic stabilization and exposure control, but it doesn’t have the higher framerates, new HyperSmooth video stabilization method, or use the higher-quality but less-compatible HEVC video codec that’s available on the Black.
+The short version is that Silver can shoot up to 4K video, has some advanced features like in-camera electronic stabilization and exposure control, but it doesn’t have the higher framerates, new HyperSmooth video stabilization method, or use the higher-quality but less-compatible HEVC video codec that’s available on the Black.

 So here’s a detailed rundown on the various options and features available when shooting video with the GoPro HERO7 Silver.